National emblem of Belarus: Design

-In the center of the emblem sits a green outline of Belarus, superimposed over the rays of golden sun.
-The sun is partially covered by a globe, with the landmass (part of Eurasia) in purple and waters in blue.
+In the center of the emblem sits an orange outline of Belarus, superimposed over the rays of golden sun.
+The sun is partially covered by a globe, with the landmass (part of Eurasia) in red and waters in blue.
 Lining the left and right sides of the emblem are stalks of wheat, superimposed with flowers.
 Clovers adorn the left wheat stalks; flax flowers adorn the right.
 Wrapped around the wheat stalks is a red and green ribbon bearing the colours of the flag of Belarus; the ribbon meets at the base of the emblem, where the name Republic of Belarus (Рэспубліка Беларусь) is inscribed in gold in Belarusian.
 At the top of the emblem, there is a five-pointed red star.

 Symbolism

 The elements that comprise the state emblem are not tied to any "official" symbolism.
 The design of the emblem of the Byelorussian SSR was used as the basis for the current Belarusian emblem; the primary difference between the two is that the Byelorussian SSR emblem contains more references to Communism, such as the Communist symbol of hammer and sickle and pure red ribbon with Communist mottoes, which the modern emblem does not, replaced with the outline and the flag of Belarus, respectively; however, it still retains the communist red star, the red ribbon (albeit without the mottoes), the globe and the wheat bundles, which are also typical of Soviet emblems and still is very Soviet in nature.